Updated Jan 2020

 A unique tactic but can work if executed correctly.
 Buy a competitor or complementary company’s email marketing list when they are going out of business.
 You can either absorb this list into your own or keep it as the other brand and transition the content to be promotional of your offerings.

 People say email marketing is dead or dying, but we think the numbers speak for themselves.
 If you’re a B2B company, you need to start building an email marketing list and pushing out high-value content immediately!
 B2B Email marketing and building a quality list are instrumental for success in 2020.
+For even more tips on how to grow your email marketing list, check out this list MobileMonkey put together.

 Email marketing laws are different around the world.
 Please ensure the tactics you use meet the standards of the country you’re targeting, before sending any electronic communications.